htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

         read and write access to all of the machines in the pool.
      Administrator
-        A machine with administrator access will be allowed more extended permission to do things such as change other user’s priorities, modify the job queue, turn HTCondor services on and off, and restart HTCondor.
+        A machine with administrator access will be allowed more extended permission to do things such as change other user's priorities, modify the job queue, turn HTCondor services on and off, and restart HTCondor.
 The central manager should be given administrator access and is the default listed.
 This setting is